 Please notify the school office of your child's withdrawal or transfer at least one day in advance.
 In order to process a withdrawal from the school, the parent/guardian must come into the school office and complete the necessary paperwork to process a transfer.
-A transfer involves notification of a change in school and the return of technology, textbooks, and payment of any/all monies owed to the school.
+A transfer involves notification of a change in school and the return of any issued technology and textbooks.